It’s understood there have been cases of Equifax data breach fraud committed, perhaps, as a direct result of the breach itself.

 All fields marked with an * are required.

-First published by Matthew on September 05, 2018
+First published by Author on September 05, 2018

 Posted in the following categories: Cybersecurity Hacking News Latest Scammers and tagged with compensation | cybersecurity | equifax | mobile malware | personal data | phishing scams | ransomware | website hacked